 News

-Dec.
-4th: Info about invited speakers is updated.
+Jan.
+28th: Information about invited talk is updated.

-In December 2022, the 4th International Symposium on Neuromorphic AI Hardware will be organized by Research Center for Neuromorphic AI Hardware, Kyushu Institute of Technology.
+In March 2025, the 6th International Symposium on Neuromorphic AI Hardware will be organized by the Society for Neuromorphic AI Hardware and supported by the Research Center for Neuromorphic AI Hardware, Kyushu Institute of Technology.
 The aim of the symposium is to provide an opportunity to present and discuss the latest research regarding Neuromorphic AI Hardware.

 Date